 After following either GCSE course many students choose to study the popular science A Levels in Biology, Chemistry, Physics and Psychology here at Prince Henry's.
-Studying a Level 3 qualification in Health & Social Care is also a popular option and follows on naturally from GCSE Science.
+Level 3 qualifications in Health & Social Care and Applied Science are also popular options and follow on naturally from GCSE Science.